 How to block a sender number

 This section is about to show you how easy you can set sender phone number in a routing rule to drop the message.
+It is easy way to blaklist a phone number.
 This modification process makes sure that every message received from a specific phone number will drop by the SMS Gateway.
 The document shows you all the configuration work that you have to perform in the routing rule.
 It also demonstrates how you can test your system by sending a test message and see if the routing rule works fine.

-How to block a sender number (Quick guidelines)
+How to prevent a phone number from accessing from your service (Quick guidelines)

 To block a sender number: